 Despite other encouragement for new custom the premises had to be sold off.
 Several private ventures then failed to reclaim neglected pride, left behind by competing breweries with extensive pub renovations.
 Stood empty through partial roofing work, the property sustained far greater fire damage after purchase by a local Dr Smith.
 He then had no hesitation demolishing the 1992 derelict property.
 Its ultimate demise after being stood 99 years. was captured on video by ex-miner Brian Hayes, who's album shares extracted stills.

-An exposed plot firstly sited a new Huthwaite Chemists next to the New Street Health Centre.
-Main plot continued laying waste until sold for constructing Newcastle Street town houses completed in 2007.
-The chemist was relocated 2013 into the new Sutton Road Medical Centre.
+An exposed plot firstly sited a new Peak Pharmacy next door the New Street Health Centre.
+Main plot continued laying waste to spark some rumours suggesting Dr Smith had been motivated in providing a larger site for a much needed future Health Centre, until sold for constructing Newcastle Street town houses completed in 2007.
+The chemist also relocated 2013 into the new Sutton Road Medical Centre.